JsServices/discord-bot/README.md

-# JSServices discord bot
+# Wave Studios Discord Bot
- This is the discord bot used in the JSServices discord server.
+ This is the discord bot used in the Wave Studios discord server.

-## Depends:
+## Dependencies:
  - Deno
  - Harmony
  - Discord bot account